 This is among the most effective (and most advanced) method we’ll talk about for making affiliate sales: your email list.

 If you’re getting to the point where you have a sizable list, you can create a series of emails to promote a product.
 This works best if it’s an information product with relatively high commissions.

 For this to work well you should have the following:

 - A list of at least 1,000 people

 - A product you’ve either used and had success with, or have a very good story/reason for promoting

 - A product that converts well (talk to the creator about this)

 I’ve found a 3 email series usually works well for this, but don’t start going this direction until you’ve had some experience with either email marketing or the other affiliate strategies we’ve talked about.

-A Few More Notes and Affiliate Marketing Tools
+A Few Last Affiliate Marketing Tips

 If you follow along with the strategies above, you’ll be making affiliate sales in no time off of your blog.